 From visiting schools with basic fire safety education, to supporting our local businesses, to helping the community be aware of new legislation that might affect them, we are dedicated to the betterment of our community.

-In July, the Fire Department and Squad responded to a total of 28 calls.
-The squad responded to all calls, including five ALS assists and four mutual aids.
-The Fire Department responded to five calls, including one Barn fire, one Mutual aid for traffic control, one public service call for wires and tree down, one alarm at the school, and one stand-by for possible mutual aid to a neighboring department for a car fire.
-The department has run a total of 164 calls for 2019.
+In February 2021, the Fire Department and Squad responded to a total of 31 calls.
+The squad responded to all calls, including 1 ALS assist and 8 mutual aid calls.
+The Fire Department responded to 7 calls, 3 MVAs, 2 Mutual aid structure fires, and 1 public service for a smell of gas.